 Run SFC and DISM Comment

 Windows have an SFC utility specially designed to scan and detect various problems caused by corrupted, missing system files.
 While running this tool if found any system file corruption the SFC utility restore and fix them for you.
-So We recommend to Run the System file checker utility to make sure corrupted, missing system files not causing this memory management blue screen error.
+So We recommend to run the System file checker utility to make sure corrupted, missing system files not cause this memory management blue screen error.

-To Run system file checker utility simply open the command prompt as administrator.
+To run the system file checker utility simply open the command prompt as administrator.
 And type command sfc /scannow and hit the enter key to execute the command.
 The utility will start scanning for missing corrupted system files.
 If found any the SFC utility restore them from a special folder located on %WinDir%\System32\dllcache.
 Wait until 100% complete the scanning process after that restart windows.

 If SFC scan results windows resource protection found corrupt files but was unable to fix some of them.
 Then Run the DISM command, which repairs the system image and allows SFC to do its job.
 To do this type below command on administrative command prompt. wait for 100% complete the process and Again Run SFC / scannow command.
 Restart windows and check There is no more BSOD errors.

 Check Disk Drive Errors

 Again Sometimes, Hard disk errors, bad sectors, the Corrupted file system can cause memory management to stop error.
 In that case, Running chkdsk command can be helpful. to check and fix disk drive errors.
 To do this again open command prompt as administrator and type command chkdks C: /f /r

 This will ask for scheduled to run check disk errors on the next reboot.
 Simply press Y key, Close the command prompt and restart windows.
 Your PC will automatically scan and fix some basic problems of your hard disk partition.
 You can read more about it, from here How to Find & Fix Hard Disk Problems.

 Run Windows Memory Diagnostic Tool